bdshahab/in-app-purchasing-by-crypto/README.md

 https://godotengine.org

-Users only had limited time (for example: 10 min) to register payment.
+Users only had limited time (for example: 10 min) to finish payment.
 Otherwise, it will be closed.

-The user picks the method of pay app to show the price in that currency and registers the date of today and tomorrow Users have to send that amount of money to the bdshahab (any producer) address.
+The user picks the method of pay app to show the price in that currency.
+Users have to send that amount of money to the bdshahab (any producer) address.
-Users have to register payment TXID for a limited time.
+Users have to paste [TXID] of payment for a limited time.
 App verify the payment with the registered price in that time price check by https://coinmarketcap.com